iius-rcox/powerpoint_extractor/README.md

 Containers:

 1. Set the container image to `ghcr.io/iius-rcox/pptx-extractor:latest`.
-2. Leave the startup command empty – the container starts Gunicorn automatically.
+2. Leave the startup command empty – the container starts Gunicorn automatically using `gunicorn.conf.py`.
 3. Set the application setting `WEBSITE_HEALTHCHECK_PATH=/health` so Azure can monitor the API.